Develop with GraphQL

 }

-Here's what it would look like running through GraphiQL:
+Here's what it would look like running through the GraphQL Explorer:

 Using the RESTful API for this scenario would lead to a lot of overfetching of unnecessary fields.
 Here we can see that we only receive the data that we requested.
 Isn’t it great?